isaacvt01/U07-SQL-Project/README.md

 - Brands table: BrandID (an auto-incrementing integer), Name (a string up to 50 characters), and Description (a string up to 255 characters).

 - Products table: ProductID (an auto-incrementing integer), Name (a string up to 50 characters), Description (a string up to 255 characters), Price (a decimal number with up to 10 digits and 2 decimal places), BrandID (a foreign key that references the Brands table on the BrandID column), CategoryID (a foreign key that references the Categories table on the CategoryID column), and Image (binary data).
 Additionally, there is a foreign key constraint added to the Products table that references the Categories table on the CategoryID column, and the ON DELETE action is set to CASCADE.
 This means that if a category is deleted, all products in that category are also deleted.

+## Queries.sql

+The code above is a SQL script that contains three queries.

+The first query retrieves all rows from the "Orders" table where the "OrderDate" column is greater than or equal to the date that is 30 days before the current date and time.
+This is achieved by using the NOW() function to get the current date and time and subtracting an interval of 30 days.
+The result is a list of all orders placed in the past 30 days.

+The second query calculates the number of orders in each month of the current year.
+It uses the DATE_TRUNC function to truncate the "OrderDate" column to the month level, and group the results by month.
+The WHERE clause filters the results to only include orders from the current year.
+The output of this query is a table with two columns: "month" and "order_count".

+The third query calculates the total sales for the past 3 months.
+It uses the SUM function to add up the "TotalPrice" column for all orders placed in the past 3 months.
+The WHERE clause filters the results to only include orders placed in the past 3 months.
+The output of this query is a single row with the total sales in the "total_sales" column.